 Generally speaking, though, most states require individuals to contact 811 before digging.

-Since 1985 all US states have adopted Call Before You Dig laws which vary from state to state but generally follow these guidelines by requiring individuals to contact their local One-Call center before any excavation work (even small one) is done in their yard or garden space.
-After placing this call, homeowners may be required to wait anywhere from 48 hours up 72 hours for an inspector from their local utility company to come out and mark the location of any potential underground cables before work can begin on site.
+Since 1985, all US states have adopted Call Before You Dig laws.
+These laws vary from state to state but generally follow these guidelines by requiring individuals to contact their local One-Call center before excavation work (even small ones) is done in their yard or garden space.
+After placing this call, homeowners may be required to wait anywhere from 48 to 72 hours for an inspector from their local utility company to come out and mark the location of any potential underground cables before work can begin on site.

 How Deep Are Most Utilities Buried?